CoMakery/virtue-dao/README.md

 # Virtue DAO Use Cases

-## Ally Recognizes Another Ally's Virtue by Awarding Them Virtue Tokens
+## Ally Recognizes Another Ally's Virtue by Awarding Them Virtue Points

-1. A initial ally or person with virtue receives virtue tokens over time to award to other allies
+1. A initial ally or person with virtue receives virtue points over time to award to other allies
-2. They award the tokens to other allies who's virtue they recognize
+2. They award the points to other allies who's virtue they recognize

 ![](assets/virtue-dao/award-virtue.png)

 ## Ally Claims Fellowship

 1. A person with a blockchain address embodies the virtues of the Virtue DAO
-2. Someone at Virtue DAO sends them Virtue Tokens for their virtues and makes them a ally
+2. Someone at Virtue DAO sends them Virtue Points for their virtues and makes them a ally
 3. The ally claims their DAI based on the amount of virtue they have been recognized with
-4. Time passes and their past Virtue Tokens decay
+4. Time passes and their past Virtue Points decay
-5. They receive new Virtue Tokens
+5. They receive new Virtue Points
 6. They claim their DAI based on the amount of virtue they have been recognized with

 ![](assets/virtue-dao/ally-funding.png)